amir511/precious-gifts/README.md

 * Enjoy !

 ## Contact me:
-You are welcomed to add feature requests or bug reports here on Github.
+You are welcome to add feature requests or bug reports here on Github.

 If you want to cantact me directly please use : **amir.anwar.said@gmail.com**